Pam & Tommy: Casting

 Alongside the series order announcement, Lily James and Sebastian Stan were cast to play the titular characters, with Rogen also cast in a main role.
 In April 2021, Nick Offerman and Taylor Schilling were announced as main cast members, with Pepi Sonuga, Andrew Dice Clay, Spenser Granese and Mozhan Marnò in recurring roles.
 In June 2021, Fred Hechinger was announced as a part of the cast in a recurring role.
 In January 2022, it was revealed that Jason Mantzoukas was voicing Tommy Lee's penis.

 Filming

 The series began filming on April 5, 2021, in Los Angeles and finished on July 30, 2021.
 The two main actors went through long make-up processes to closely resemble their characters.
 Lily James wore a prosthetic forehead, chest, dentures, blue contact lenses, and a blonde wig.
 Sebastian Stan spent hours getting up to 30 tattoos painted on him, grew out and dyed his hair, and wore brown contact lenses, a prosthetic penis, and pierced nipples.
 Their wardrobe was not custom made, but purchased second-hand based on the clothes Anderson and Lee wore during that period of 1995–1998.

-Controversy

-In the 2023 Netflix documentary "Pamela: A Love Story" it was revealed that Pamela Anderson and her family were not consulted about the production of the series.
-Critics, journalists, and academics posited that the series was profiting off of Anderson's trauma without her consent, and likely doing further harm to her and her family.
-"Pamela: A Love Story" verified those claims, in Anderson's own words.

-Producers of the series were able to develop the series without her participation, permission, or consent by optioning the rights to an article published by Rolling Stone in 2014.
-Some critics felt that this was a similar violation of privacy that mirrored the sex tape originally being stolen and distributed without Anderson's and Lee's consent.

-Further, the web series is marketed as "the incredible true story" of the sex tape but much is fictionalized, according to Anderson and family.